-Capacity improvements may also be provided as necessary to implement any regional or subregional detention alternatives or to implement a modified "no harm" option which proposes specific capacity improvements to document the validity of a less stringent discharge control which would not create any harm downstream.

-J. Waiver of Runoff Control Based On Minimum Additional Impervious Cover - Any proposed Regulated Activity, except those defined in Section 104.E. and 104.F., which would create 10,000 square feet or less of additional impervious cover would be exempt from meeting the runoff control provisions of this Ordinance.
+- (2) Capacity improvements may also be provided as necessary to implement any regional or subregional detention alternatives or to implement a modified no-harm option which proposes specific capacity improvements to document the validity of a less stringent discharge control which would not create any harm downstream. - J. Waiver of runoff control based on minimum additional impervious cover.
+Any proposed regulated activity, except those defined in § 107-4D(5) and (6), which would create ten thousand (10,000) square feet or less of additional impervious cover would be exempt from meeting the runoff control provisions of this chapter.
 For developments which are to take place in stages, the entire development plan must be used in determining conformance to this criteria.
-Additional impervious cover shall include, but not be limited to, any roof, parking or driveway areas and any new streets and sidewalks constructed as part of or for the proposed development.
-Any areas which may be designed to initially be semi-pervious (e.g. gravel, crushed stone, porous pavement, etc.) shall be considered impervious areas for the purposes of waiver evaluation.

-No waiver shall be provided for any Regulated Activities as defined in Section 104.E. and 104.F.
+Additional impervious cover shall include but not be limited to any roof, parking or driveway areas and any new streets and sidewalks constructed as part of or for the proposed development.
+Any areas which may be designed to initially be semipervious (e.g., gravel, crushed stone, porous pavement, etc.) shall be considered impervious areas for the purposes of waiver evaluation.
+No waiver shall be provided for any regulated activities as defined in § 107-4D(5) and (6).